extester/carbon/README.md

 - HTTP protocol;
 - RTP/RTSP/RTCP/SDP protocols;

+#### Compiling carbon

+Copy config.mak.in to config.mak and run make.

+If you have the problems compiling jansson package:
+- Make sure you have installed autoconf and libtool packages;
+- Cd to thparty/jansson and run autoreconf -f -i

 #### Learning Carbon

 Framework contains a full set of example code and documentation (in russian so far).